Seven of the best

 When the TR7’s styling and packaging were honed, the two benchmark sports cars in the USA were the Datsun 240Z and Porsche 914.
 Compared with the beauty of the first of these two cars, the Triumph’s styling must be seen as a failure – but then, compared with the Porsche, the TR7 did look rather good.
 The problem with its styling is a reflection of the shifting moods of the legislators at the time – as a targa or convertible, the TR7 looked quite good, but BL simply didn’t have the confidence to take a risk, and produce anything other than a closed car.

-And by the time the first US dealers caught their first glimpse of the car in late 1974, it was clear that the threat to the open-topped car as a breed had already passed.
+By the time the first US dealers caught their first glimpse of the car in late 1974, it was clear that the threat to the open-topped car as a breed had already passed.
 But this notwithstanding, the TR7’s looks weren’t all that bad, and they certainly remain interesting to this day.
 Yes, it was dominated by those impact-bumpers (which were better resolved than some of the opposition, most notably the Fiat X1/9), and that gave it extra length, which then led to a gawky short-wheelbased, high-riding stance, that wasn’t truly fixed until sometime later with the arrival of the convertible.

 In comparison, the Italians are from a different planet.
 Visually similar to the TR7 the X1/9 might be, but with a targa roof for its turret top, and an engine mounted midships, it’s a far more advanced package.
-It also gives away half a litre of engine capacity to the British car, but then the Italian has an interesting and rorty soundtrack that encourages the driver to make full use of those 85 horses.
+It also gives away half a litre of engine capacity to the British car, but then the Italian has an interesting and rorty soundtrack which encourages the driver to make full use of those 85 horses.
 As we’ll see later, that’s not always a good thing – especially in the wet.

-The Lancia’s 1.6-litre twin-cam puts out almost as much power as the Triumph, and like all Lampredi powered cars, simply adores being revved.
-Being front-wheel drive was seen as a technical advantage back then (oh, so different to today’s drift-obsessed culture), but there’s no denying the Lancia was a more advanced car than the Triumph – especially with those four-big disc brakes to keep it in check.
+The Lancia’s 1.6-litre twin-cam puts out almost as much power as the Triumph, and like all Lampredi-powered cars, simply adores being revved.
+Being front-wheel drive was seen as a technical advantage back then (oh, so different to today’s drift-obsessed culture), but there’s no denying the Lancia was a more advanced car than the Triumph – especially with those four, big-disc brakes to keep it in check.
 As Lancia’s been out of the UK since 1994, and most younger people have no real idea what the marque’s about, beyond the rallying exploits of the Integrale, it’s fair to say that most people will greet a Beta Coupe with a sense of curiosity – but they’ll be sucked in by its great styling.

-It’s interesting that in such a disparate bunch of cars, the on-paper performance figures are so closely matched.
+It’s interesting that, in such a disparate bunch of cars, the on-paper performance figures are so closely matched.
 Ultimately, the Triumph TR7 is the quickest of the three, but we’re talking in terms of fractions.
 And the difference – today – between having your carbs set-up correctly or not.
-For those who like the figures, here’s what the testers at What Car? magazine came up with, when they originally pitched these cars together for the May 1979 issue: 0-60mph, 10.4secs (Triumph and Lancia), 10.5secs (Fiat) and 11.5secs (Alfa Romeo).
+For those who like the figures, here’s what the testers at What Car? magazine came up with when they originally pitched these cars together for the May 1979 issue: 0-60mph, 10.4secs (Triumph and Lancia), 10.5secs (Fiat) and 11.5secs (Alfa Romeo).
 Maximum speeds, 112mph (Triumph), 110mph (Lancia), and 105mph (Fiat and Alfa Romeo).

-So what it comes down to is how the cars feel when you want to crack on in them.
-The TR7 might well be the quickest, but it’s the most relaxing, and that’s down to the extra torque delivered by its larger engine.
+What it comes down to then is how the cars feel when you want to crack on in them.
+The TR7 might well be the quickest, but it’s also the most relaxing, and that’s down to the extra torque delivered by its larger engine.
 As you might expect, it’s smooth enough, but hardly thrives on high revs, delivering more than plenty of acceleration on part throttle and early-ish upchanges.
 On today’s mean streets, it keeps up with the flow, but that requires work – and that means going beyond the 4000rpm smoothness threshold.
 On the motorway, and in long-striding fifth, the TR7 cruises very calmly indeed.

 Interestingly, the Alfasud Sprint comes out as the slowest of the quartet, but it’s also the one that’s the most enjoyable to take to the red line.
-A lot of people describe the ‘Sud as a screamer, but in 1.5-litre form, it actually pulls really well from low revs, and has a wide power band and an agreeable long-stroke feel endlessly revvable feel in the intermediate ratios.
-The off-beat engine note feels quite subdued in this installation, and although it runs quite short gear ratios, at its 4000rpm 70mph cruise, the Sprint never feels fussy or stressed.
+A lot of people describe the ‘Sud as a screamer but, in 1.5-litre form, it actually pulls really well from low revs, and has a wide power band and an agreeable long-stroke feel endlessly revvable feel in the intermediate ratios.
+The off-beat engine note feels quite subdued in this installation and, although it runs quite short gear ratios, at its 4000rpm 70mph cruise, the Sprint never feels fussy or stressed.
 That’s a good thing, because the ‘Sud has a rubbish gearchange – indirect, rubbery, and all very disappointing considering the excellence of the drivetrain.

 The Lancia, on the other hand, is a screamer.
 Its twin-cam loves revs, and needs lots of them to really punch onwards.
 Where you’ll see the best performance is above 4500rpm, and once you really learn to appreciate this, you’ll not be driving the Beta at all sedately again.
 Would that wear in the long term?
-Probably.
-But for a high-days classic car, it’s probably perfect.
+Probably, but for a high-days classic car, it’s probably perfect.

 Finally, we come to the Fiat.
-With its upgrade to 1.5-litres in 1977, it certainly felt more of a grown-up car than the 1.3-litre that preceded it.
-And had a little more power that its brilliant chassis deserved.
+With its upgrade to 1.5-litres in 1977, it certainly felt more of a grown-up car than the 1.3-litre that preceded it and had a little more power that its brilliant chassis deserved.
 We have to say that the Fiat feels so much quicker than it is – and that’s probably a function of the proximity of the free-revving overhead cam located about nine inches behind your ears.
 You feel every beat and pulse of the sweet little engine – and this is a good thing, because it’s a lovely little thing, even if it’s the noisiest of these cars.

 It’s a rev-happy car, like the Lancia.
-But unlike its larger cousin, the X1/9 is also sweet and docile at low revs, and actually potters around town far better than the two other Italians, despite being outwardly the most sporting.
+However, unlike its larger cousin, the X1/9 is also sweet and docile at low revs, and actually potters around town far better than the two other Italians, despite being outwardly the most sporting.
 Only the TR7 is more at home, playing babysitter in town.